Jackson5551/Process-Manager/README.md

 ProcessManager: The latest GUI release of the project.
 (Compiled .exe included)

-ProcessMan: The latest CLI release of the project.
+ProcssMan: The latest CLI release of the project.
 (Compiled .exe included)